ray-project/ray/doc/source/data/creating-datasets.rst

 Custom Datasources
 ------------------

-Datasets can read and write in parallel to `custom datasources <package-ref.html#custom-datasource-api>`__ defined in Python.
+Datasets can read and write in parallel to :ref:`custom datasources <data_source_api>` defined in Python.
 Once you have implemented `YourCustomDataSource`, you can use it like any other source in Ray Data:

 .. code-block:: python